 What does a spiritual direction session look like?

 A spiritual direction session usually lasts for roughly an hour – either in person or via phone or video call – and its main content is you talking and me listening, as we explore and honour your spiritual journey together.
-I may ask questions to help you approach and explore your journey in fresh ways, and I may let you know what I am hearing you say – sometimes it is surprisingly helpful to simply hear our own words and thoughts mirrored back to us!
+I will probably ask questions to help you approach and explore your journey in fresh ways, and I may let you know what I am hearing you say – sometimes it is surprisingly helpful to simply hear our own words and thoughts mirrored back to us!

 Other aspects of how spiritual direction works can be uniquely tailored to who you are and what you are looking for.